-- Exams & Quizzes: Students will be assessed on their knowledge and understanding of the material through quizzes and examinations.
-There are three quizzes (two quizzes and the syllabus quiz) and two exams in this course, consisting of true or false and multiple-choice questions.
-Quizzes One and Two are worth 50 points each, with the Syllabus Quiz being worth 10 points, and the two exams totaling 100 points each. - 2) Discussion Board: Students will have 5 discussion posts that they will be required to complete throughout the semester.
+- 1) Exams & Quizzes: Students will be assessed on their knowledge and understanding of the material through quizzes and examinations.
+There are three quizzes and two exams in this course, which consist of true or false and multiple-choice questions.
+Quizzes are worth 50 points, and exams are worth 100 points. - 2) Discussion Board: Students will have 5 discussion posts that they will be required to complete throughout the semester.
 Discussions board requirements in this course, consist of a minimum of 250 words, one in-text reference properly cited and listed after the discussion in APA format.
 Please Note: you must respond to two student discussions in complete sentences after making your initial post and you must cite your work in the initial post.
 All discussion posts are to be cited in proper APA format along with the listed reference(s).
 (Wikipedia is NOT a valid source!).
 All assignments will be due by 11:59 PM on the due date.

 - 3) Research Paper: Students will write a two to three-page essay on their background history (upbringing, family history, culture, etc.), their current major/area of focus at LIT, and their career aspirations, in addition to describing the reason(s) as to why they chose the course.
 Regarding the research paper, I am looking for the following things in the paper: a description of your background (your cultural upbringing), your career goals and aspirations after completing your studies at LIT, and a description of how and why a sociology course such as this one is important in your career and life outside of LIT.
 When working on the paper, please think about the sociological imagination and how each person's sociological imagination differs from person to person, culturally, geographically, and from generation to generation.
-Questions vou should ask vourself and answer when writing this paper include: Who raised you?
+Questions you should ask yourself and answer when writing this paper include: Who raised you?
 Are you the oldest, middle child, or the youngest/only child?
 Were you adopted?
 What values were instilled in your household?
 Who planted the seed to pursue higher education?
 What is your major/area of focus?
 Where do you plan to work?
 What type of people do you anticipate working with?
 How will this course improve, modify, challenge and/or change your world view about the people and world around you?
 Please keep in mind that ALL of these sources MUST be cited properly in the paper and given proper credit as well as being properly listed in APA format on the "References Page". - 4) Extra Credit: Extra credit assignments provide an opportunity to add points to student's overall total via projects assigned specifically by the professor.
 Assignments include but are not limited to typed summaries of journal articles relevant to class discussions, submitting a typed, one-page paper on a subject selected by the professor (social justice, discrimination, ageism, etc.) as it relates to the course, and/or other opportunities as they arise.